-Source: Moody's Financial Ratio Analysis database, all data is as of FY 2018, except Anne Arundel, which is as of FY 2017.
+Source: Moody's Financial Ratio Analysis database, all data is as of FY 2019

-S&P also looks at this metric and improves the score by one point when net debt to assessed value is below 3%.
+S&P also looks at this metric and improves the score when net debt to assessed value is below 3%.
 Compared to all other peer group jurisdictions, Prince William County lags most of its peers.
-However, all the jurisdictions fall outside the triple A target.
+However, all the jurisdictions fall outside the triple-A target.

 Net direct debt relative to operating revenues is another factor evaluated by Moody's.
 This metric expresses the potential budgetary impact of future debt service and speaks to the relative affordability of debt obligations based on current revenue sources.
 The 'Aaa' target is less than 0.33x.
-The County score at 0.69x earns an 'A' rating and misses the 'Aa' rating by just 0.02x.
+The County score at 0.60x earns an 'A' rating.
 The County however, scores better than both the 'Aaa' county median and the peer group median as all other peer jurisdictions also fall outside the 'Aaa' target.
-Again, because local governments in Virginia are responsible for funding schools' capital expenditures, it is common for Virginia credits to lag the national medians and 'Aaa' target.
+Again, because local governments in Virginia are responsible for funding schools' capital expenditures, it is common for Virginia credits lag the national medians and 'Aaa' target.